Mapping out the parameter space for photoevaporation and core-powered mass-loss: Problem Construction

 An additional important length scale in the problem is the planet's ``Bondi radius'':

 with $G$ the gravitational constant, $M_p$ the planet's mass and $c_s$ the sound speed of the gas with a temperature equal to the equilibrium temperature.
-This radius represents the radius at which bolometrically heated gas becomes unbound from the planet and is equivalent to the sonic radius in a bolometrically powered isothermal outflow (i.e. the Bondi radius is equivalent to the sonic radius in the core-powered mass-loss regime).
+This radius represents the radius at which bolometrically heated gas becomes unbound from the planet and is equivalent to the sonic radius in a bolometrically powered isothermal outflow (i.e. the Bondi radius is equivalent to the sonic radius in the core-powered mass-loss regime). {\rc In the following, we use the subscripts ``eq'' and ``pe'' to refer to quantities in the bolometrically heated and photoevaporative heated regions, respectively.
+The transition between these two regions occurs at $R_{\rm XUV}$. }

 We show in the following sections that we can determine when atmospheric mass-loss transitions from core-powered to escape driven by photoevaporation by calculating the location of the Bondi radius relative to the penetration depth of XUV photons (see Figure \ref{fig:schematic}).
 Photoevaporation dominates the loss when the XUV penetration depth lies inside the Bondi radius ($R_{XUV}<R_B$) and core-powered mass-loss when XUV radiation is absorbed higher up in the flow ($R_B<R_{XUV}$).